lankymark/tribepad-api/readme.md

     ``phpunit --configuration ../../phpunit.xml``

 10. Download Postman / Fiddler 4 / any other API development environment.
 Use this to replicate the API POST to the ``/api/references`` route using a json structure like the following

-    ``{
+     Note: POST request must be sent with the content type of ``application/json`` and follow the rules set out in the pdf.
+This API also a maximum length of JSON of a 1000 and uses IP whitelisting for added security.
+However, for testing purposes this can be commented out in ``App/Http/Requests/ReferencesAPIRequest.php``

+    {
         "reference": 1,
         "email": "test@yopmail.com",
         "providers": {
             "mind-x": {
                 "status": "passed",
                 "score": 13,
                 "failed": 2
         },
         "shl": {
                 "status": "passed",
                 "score": 29,
                 "failed": 1
         },
         "talentq": {
                 "status": "failed",
                 "score": 2,
                  "failed": 25
         }
     }
-    }``

-    Note: POST request must be sent with the content type of ``application/json`` and follow the rules set out in the pdf.
-This API also a maximum length of JSON of a 1000 and uses IP whitelisting for added security.
-However, for testing purposes this can be commented out in ``App/Http/Requests/ReferencesAPIRequest.php``

 ## API Routes

 Get a singular reference